-Chemical reactions will be more potent.
-Sometimes a simple application of a warm hot water bottle, or a well-placed heat pad can do the trick.
+Pro Tip: Sometimes a simple application of a warm hot water bottle, or a well-placed heat pad can do the trick.

-Symptoms to Watch For
+Symptoms To Watch Out For

 Regarding Similar Medicines

 Anything with a high concentration of methyl salicylate tends to increase risks for dogs.